-Question 1382 - 5(2): Isolation Requirements and COVID-19 Vaccination
+Question 1382 - 5(2): Isolation Requirements and COVID-19 Vaccination territory freely for holiday or vacation purposes.

-Mr. Netser (interpretation): Thank you, Mr. Speaker, for recognizing me for the second time today.
+Mr. Netser: Thank you, Mr. Speaker, for recognizing me for the second time today.
 My question is to the Minister of Health and it relates to yesterday's press release.
 It says that vaccinated travellers will no longer be required to isolate either before entering the territory or once in the territory.

-My question to the minister is: as you the government has been really pushing for vaccinations to our population and many of our population has received the vaccine.
-They were expecting to travel in and out of the territory freely for holiday or vacation purposes.
+My question to the minister is, as you know, the government has been really pushing for vaccinations to our population and many of our population have taken the vaccine.
+They were expecting to travel in and out of the

-So my question to the minister is when a family decides to go to, let's say, Winnipeg, which is a major hub for Kivalliq travellers for vacation time, will they have to apply for isolation....
-Or how does it work when they go to different provinces for vacation purposes?
+My question to the minister is: when a family decides to go to, let's say, Winnipeg, which is a major hub for Kivalliq travellers for vacation time, will they have to apply for isolation or how does it work when they go to different provinces for vacation purposes?
 Will they be required to isolate down in that province before they can start enjoying their vacation?